 Overbilled and overbuild are two words that are pronounced in the same manner but are spelled differently and have different meanings, which makes them homophones.
 We will examine the definitions of overbilled and overbuild, where these words came from and some examples of their use in sentences.

-Overbilled is the past tense of the word overbill, which means to ask for excess payment, to ask for a greater payment than that which is due.
+Overbilled is the past tense of the word overbill, which means to ask for an excess payment, to ask for a greater payment than that which is due.
 Overbilled is a compound word, which is a word that is derived from two separate words joined together.
 It was coined in the late 1800s, derived from the word over, meaning above or highest, and bill, meaning to charge an amount of money for goods or services rendered.
 Related words are overbill, overbills, overbilling.

 Overbuild means to construct too many edifices or to construct a building to standards way in excess of what is necessary.
 Overbuild is also a compound word coined from the words over, meaning above or highest, and build, meaning to construct.
 Related words are overbuilds, overbuilt, overbuilding.